 The CSRD requires companies to report on a range of sustainability issues, including:

 - Environmental impacts, such as greenhouse gas emissions, water use, and waste generation.

-- Social impacts, such as employee diversity and working conditions.
+- Social impacts, such as employee diversity and working conditions, and human rights.

 - Governance factors, such as the company’s board structure and risk management policies.